grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 "Hemi," said Percy flatly to him.
 "What about the cargo?"

-"We will put our faith in the packing material."
-He said.
+"We will put our faith in the packing material," he said.
 "If one of the warheads does explode, we will know it immediately.
 And a few seconds after that, it will not matter."

 Bastian coughed.

-"We could open the main ballast valves, try to submerge again."
-Suggested Hemi.
+"We could open the main ballast valves, try to submerge again," Hemi suggested.

 "I'd be too worried about the tanks flooding unevenly.
 We could end up turning fuckin' turtle," said Percy.
 "We need to ride it out.
 She'll come up again..."

 The boat rocked on its side for terrifying minutes on end, sometimes rolling in the wrong direction far enough that it seemed impossible they would not end upside down.
 Occasionally the lights would flicker, but continually shorted out.
 They listened to the ongoing sounds of the boat's stores crashing and sliding through all the compartments.

+[//]: # (---- EDITED TO HERE ----)
+[//]: # (2k words from last EDIT point)

 As Hemi strained to hold himself in place and support Bastian in his, he began to doubt his own words.
 Maybe this was one of those times that the boat was not going to come back upright.
 And even if it did, coming upright could always be the final motion that set off one of the magnetic warheads.
 Cassandra had been reduced to whimpering on the deck below them, though they could hear the Owen had made his way over to her and was telling her things in a low voice they could not hear but clearly had a reassuring tone.
 Bastian just kept saying "fuck!" every few seconds, with more and more frustration.